Get to know fellow first-years and Greater Boston while exploring social and environmental challenges impacting local communities and beyond!

 - Organizing school supplies for an educational organization

-- Volunteering at community health and art centers
+- Collaborating with community health and art centers

 - Engaging in activities that explore hunger, gender, and cultural issues

 - Learning from locals about the social issues facing our community

 - Getting the inside scoop on acclimating and thriving at MIT from a team of student counselors